4eshanb/Question-Answering-System/README.md

 ### Why Questions
 Method 1 -

-    To implement the why questions we tokenized the question to find the last word of it and tokenized the sentence to compare the last question word to the sentence tokens.
+    To implement the why questions, the questions are tokenized to find the last word of it.
+Then the sentence is tokenized to compare the last question word to the sentence tokens.
 If the last question word was present in the sentence tokens we slice the sentence from that word in the sentence to the end of the sentence.
-Then we remove punctutaion in the sentence and return it.
+Then punctutaion is removed in the sentence and the sentence is returned.

-    If this method does not work, we use chunking with a grammar of "INNP: {<PRP.*><VBD><PRP.*|JJ|DT|RB|MD|CD|IN|VB.*|TO>*<NN.*|RB>+<POS>?<NN.*>*}".
+    If this method does not work, chunking is used with a grammar of "INNP: {<PRP.*><VBD><PRP.*|JJ|DT|RB|MD|CD|IN|VB.*|TO>*<NN.*|RB>+<POS>?<NN.*>*}".
 We find
     the tree that contains the INNP and return the answer phrase of it without the pos tags attached.